odow/StochDualDynamicProgram.jl/README.md

 - `sense`: must be either `:Max` or `:Min`.
 Defaults to `:Max`.
 - `markov_states`: the number of markov states.
 Defaults to `1`.
 - `scenarios`: the number of scenarios in each markov state.
 Defaults to `1`.
+- `scenario_probability`: support vector for the scenarios.
+Defaults to uniform distribution.
 - `transition`: Transition probabilities for markov chain.
 Either a square matrix of size `markov_states` or a vector of such matrices with length `stages`.
 Defaults to uniform transition probability.
 - `initial_markov_state`: index of the initial markov state.
 If not given assumed to transition uniformly at beginning of first stage.
-- `cuts_filename`: if specified, the cuts will be written to the file.
 - `solver`: MathProgBase compliant solver that returns duals from a linear program

 ### Describing the Stage Problems